geodynamics/burnman/sphinx/background.rst

 To calculate the bulk (:math:`K`) modulus, shear modulus (:math:`G`) and density (:math:`\rho`) of a material at a given pressure (:math:`P`) and temperature (:math:`T`), optionally defined by a geotherm) and determine the seismic velocities (:math:`V_S, V_P, V_\Phi`), one uses an Equation of State (EoS).
 Currently the following EoSs are supported in BurnMan: the Birch-Murnaghan formulation (excludes temperature effects) :cite:`Poirier1991`, and the Birch-Murnaghan formulation with a Mie-Grüneisen-Debye temperature correction as formulated by :cite:`Stixrude2005`.
 To calculate these thermoelastic parameters, the EoS requires the user to input three parameters: pressure, temperature, the phases and their molar fractions.
-These inputs and outputs are further discussed in Section :ref:`input`.
+These inputs and outputs are further discussed in Section :ref:`ref-methods-user-input`.